yaramohajerani/spatial-climate-ABM/README.md

 - **Evolutionary Pressure**: Up to 25% of firms replaced per step after step 5, with fitness-weighted parent selection

 #### Production and Trade
-- **Leontief Technology**: Output limited by minimum of labor/coeff, inputs/coeff, capital/coeff
+- **Leontief Technology**: Output limited by minimum of labor/coeff, inputs/coeff, capital/coeff; inputs from multiple suppliers are summed (substitutable)
 - **Damage Factor**: Climate impacts reduce productive capacity with 50% recovery per step
 - **Budget Allocation**:
   - Allocates 90% of cash across labor, inputs (per supplier), and capital with a minimum labor reserve (3× wage) layered on top of learned weights